 What is PSD?

-PSD is an image format used by the popular Adobe Photoshop.
+PSD is an image format used by Adobe.
 The software which has its own format is used by many people for graphic designing and image editing.

 A PSD file contains multiple objects including images, shapes, text, filters and other objects often used in graphic designing/editing.
 This allows Photoshop users to save, transfer and make further changes to their work in the future.